-- 1. Insert the target disk into the disk drive. - 2.
+- 1. If saving on a floppy disk, insert the disk into the disk drive. - 2.
 The whole content ("All") of the internal memory is already selected.
-Press F3 (Open) to open the "All"
+Press F3 (Open) to open the "All" folder.

-folder.
 A list of User data types appear (each type is a separate folder).

-- 3. Use the E-H (Scroll) buttons (or the TEMPO/VALUE controls) to move the data type you are looking for to the first line of the display. - 4.
-Once you have selected the type of data required, press F2 (Save) to confirm the selection. - 5.
-The content of the target disk appears.
+3. Use the E-H (Scroll) buttons (or the TEMPO/VALUE controls) to move the data type you are looking for to the first line of the display.

+4. Once you have selected the type of data required, press F2 (Save) to confirm the selection.
+You are prompted to select a target device.